AmpllifAI-dev/upsurgeiq-frontend/FRONTEND_UI_VISION.md

 **When list generation completes:**
 ```
-Subject: Your UK Tech Media List is Ready!
+Subject: Your UK Yachting Media List is Ready!

 Hi [Name],

 Great news!
-Your UK Tech Media media list has been generated
+Your UK Yachting Media media list has been generated
 and is ready to use.

-Contacts Found: 45 journalists
+Publications Found: 45 publications (estimated 120 journalists)

 You can now use this list when distributing your press releases.